jSoboil/CV/README.md

 # CV/Resume
-A CV generated with the R package Pagedown.
-This project template is made up of a combination of two template sources, with a mix of some of my own coding solutions.
+A CV generated with the Pagedown package in R. This project template is made up of a combination of two template sources, with a mix of some of my own coding solutions.

 ## Disclaimer